Islamic veiling practices by country: Iran

 In May 2017, My Stealthy Freedom, an Iranian online movement advocating for women's freedom of choice, created the White Wednesday movement: a campaign that invites men and women to wear white veils, scarves, or bracelets to show their opposition to the mandatory forced veiling code.
 The movement was geared toward women who proudly wear their veils, but reject the idea that all women in Iran should be subject to forced veiling.
 Masih Alinejad, an Iranian-born journalist and activist based in the UK and the US, created the movement to protest Iran's mandatory hijab rule.
-She described her 2017 movement via Facebook, saying, "This campaign is addressed to women who willingly wear the veil, but who remain opposed to the idea of imposing it on others.
-Many veiled women in Iran also find the compulsory imposition of the veil to be an insult.
-By taking videos of themselves wearing white, these women can also show their disagreement with compulsion."
-The campaign resulted in Iranian women posting pictures and videos of themselves wearing pieces of white clothing to social media.
+She described her 2017 movement via Facebook, saying, "By taking videos of themselves wearing white, these women can also show their disagreement with compulsion."
+The campaign resulted in some Iranian women posting pictures and videos of themselves wearing pieces of white clothing to social media.